Sejong City: Air

 Sejong is served by Cheongju International Airport in Cheongju, the nearest airport to Sejong.

 National railway

 Sejong is centrally located on Gyeongbu Line operated by Korail.
-It's a 90-minute journey on the Mugunghwa-ho to Seoul and trains run approximately every 30 minutes.
+It is a 90-minute journey on the Mugunghwa-ho to Seoul and trains run approximately every 30 minutes.
 Located just outside Jochiwon-eup limits in Osong, Cheongwon has a KTX station named Osong Station which is a Korea Train Express bullet train that frequently travels 300 km/h.
 Osong station opened in 2010.
 There has also been some debate concerning opening another KTX station within the new Sejong City close to the bus terminal to the south.

 Daejeon subway Line 1

 In April 2019, a feasibility study was completed and approved an extension of Daejeon Metro Line 1 from Banseok station in Daejeon, accessing the southern bus terminal in Sejong, and ending at the Government Complex Sejong.
 Of the five new stations that are set to open over the new 14 km of tracks, four of which will be in Sejong.
 Opening is tentatively set for 2029.